bschulz81/AcceleratedLinearAlgebra/README.md

 By 03.09,

  A bug in the memory functions for gpu was fixed that confused offloading in recursive and repeated cases.
- As a consequence, Issues in the gpu versions of the Strassen algorithm and its Winograd version are resolved.
+ As a consequence, issues in the gpu versions of the Strassen algorithm and its Winograd version are resolved.
  The Strassen and Winograd algorithms can now work on device, with devicepointers for the data supplied.
  The Winograd version of the Strassen algorithm was optimized for more performance and less memory consumption.